 SCAD rehabilitation is saving lives

-Birte suffered from two more heart attacks after her first incident, each from a different artery in her heart.
+Birte suffered from two more heart attacks after her first incident, each caused by a different artery in her heart.
 However, since she joined the SCAD rehabilitation clinic in February 2018, Birte has not experienced any recurrences.

 “I’m so blessed that the SCAD head honcho in the world is here in Vancouver and is my doctor,” says Birte.
 “How lucky am I?”

 Support Dr. Jacqueline Saw’s vital research and world-leading clinic at VGH to directly impact care for women just like Birte.
 Learn more.